quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part85_Optimizing_Memo.md

 :p How does experience replay help reduce the variance in Q-learning?
 ??x
-Experience replay works by storing a buffer of past experiences \(\{(S_t, A_t, R_t, S_{t+1})\}\).
+Experience replay works by storing a buffer of past experiences $\{(S_t, A_t, R_t, S_{t+1})\}$.
 When updating the Q-values, instead of using only the most recent transition, the algorithm selects transitions randomly from this replay buffer.
 This random selection helps break the correlation between updates and reduces the variance.

 The process involves storing a set of experiences in memory and periodically sampling from it to update the model:
 ```java